 Growth Through the Office of Finance

 Since the beginning of the COVID-19 outbreak, offices of finance across every industry have been relied on to be a guiding light in the organization.
 Logically, this makes sense as the financial information and the accompanying “nuggets of insight” all flow through the office of finance at some point during the Record to Report process.
-However, the manufacturing industry, for the most part, has not provided their office of finance with the necessary resources to provide that agility and level of insight—especially in comparison to other leading industries.
+However, the manufacturing industry, for the most part, has not provided its office of finance with the necessary resources to provide that agility and level of insight—especially in comparison to other leading industries.

-When budget season comes around, F&A teams in manufacturing companies are often passed over for the business or automation needs of other departments.
+When the budget season comes around, F&A teams in manufacturing companies are often passed over for the business or automation needs of other departments.
 This leads to a “do more with less” approach to the financial close in an office of finance that is operating with decades-old technologies and processes.
 This approach is not only risk-prone due to human error, but its inefficiency is in direct contrast with how the rest of the manufacturing business operates.
 The manufacturing vertical is keenly aware of the benefits of automation and removing low-value work, but this knowledge has yet to be reflected in the office of finance.

-In fact, in 2018, 60% of accountants said they spend too much time on manual, repetitive and error-prone tasks such as cleaning and manipulating data, and as accountants went remote, those challenges have only increased.
+In fact, in 2018, 60% of accountants said they spend too much time on manual, repetitive, and error-prone tasks such as cleaning and manipulating data, and as accountants went remote, those challenges have only increased.

 Gaining Insight Through Financial Close Efficiency